MalvinaNikandrou/contvqa/README.md

 ## Data
 1. Download the VQA data from the [visualqa.org](https://visualqa.org/download.html).
 Because the annotations from the test set are not publically available, the VQA-v2 validation data are used as the test set in ContVQA, and the VQA-v2 training data are split into train and validation set.
-2. Get the question ids for each task under the correspondig folder in `data/`.
+2. Get the question ids for each task under the corresponding folder in `data/`.
 Each file contains the ids for the train/validation/test splits in the following format:

 ```
 {